studentutu/Tilia.UnityUI/README.md

 See full scene and a separate prefab here :

-/Runtime/Example/TestScene -> here is a full scene with Custom Rig and UI Pointers attached
+/Runtime/Example/TestScene -> here is a full scene with Custom Rig and UI Pointers attached.
+Note : on the Event system added VRTK4_EventSystem, VRTK4_VRInputModule, VRTK4_3DGraphicRaycaster

 /Runtime/SharedResources/Prefabs/[L_R]_ UI Pointer on Interactor.prefab  -> default UI Pointer, needs additional setup with Pointer, actions and PointerFacade